ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : recvChecksumLen

 Type:
-: Integer (non-negative with special value `Full Coverage`)
+: (Integer, Boolean)

 Default:
 : Full Coverage

-This property specifies the minimum number of bytes in a received message that need to be covered by a checksum.
+The Integer value of this Tuple specifies the minimum number of bytes in a received message that need to be covered by a checksum.
 A special value of 0 means that a received packet does not need to have a non-zero checksum field.
 A receiving endpoint will not forward messages that have less coverage to the application.
 The application is responsible for handling any corruption within the non-protected part of the message {{!RFC8085}}.
+If the Boolean value in this Tuple is `false`, the Integer value will be ignored, and the meaning is `Full Coverage`.

 ### Connection Priority {#conn-priority}